niallguerin/data-analytics-msc-project/README.md

 I am trying to integrate two research paper methodologies, with a simplified information retrieval system in this implementation due to time constraints.

-I wanted to use more traditional approaches first on this iteration before experimenting with what are more complex approaches methods like BERT from modern question answering system research field.
-I can learn from the findings and limitations in this project but as one of the RQs is to look at performance and feasibility of running this as a personal project on a future basis on a laptop versus costly cloud servers for ML training or complex architectures, this is an important for me to keep in mind in terms of choosing implementation strategies for the integrated workflow approach in my own system projects.
+I wanted to use more traditional approaches first on this iteration before experimenting with what are more complex approaches methods like BERT and other architectures which were coming online in recent years.
+And today, we have many pre-trained models on that SO dataset from HuggingFace and other ML model providers, which are candidates for further evaluation.

-As of October 2022, I am now working on a modularized system designed for my own personal use as I am best able to assess whether it works for me as the end user and it provides a test area to apply the lessons learned in various online ML courses and labs.
+As of October 2022, I am now working on a modularized system, building on this and the earlier information tools projects and designed for my own personal use as I am best able to assess whether it works for me as the end user and it provides a test area to apply the lessons learned in various online ML courses and labs.

 ### Primary References
-F. Calefato, F. Lanubile, and N. Novielli (2018) “An Empirical Assessment of Best-Answer Prediction Models in Technical Q&A Sites.”
-Empirical Software Engineering Journal, DOI: 10.1007/s10664-018-9642-5
+F. Calefato, F. Lanubile, and N. Novielli (2018) [“An Empirical Assessment of Best-Answer Prediction Models in Technical Q&A Sites.](https://collab.di.uniba.it/fabio/wp-content/uploads/sites/5/2018/07/EMSE-D-17-00159_R3.compressed.pdf)” Empirical Software Engineering Journal, DOI: 10.1007/s10664-018-9642-5

 The Calefato (2018) paper does empirical evaluation of comprehensive list of ML algorithms and suggests using that knowledge to help build solutions for CQA platforms.
-They are not aiming to show an integrated workflow, rather a very useful methodology for how one could use their findings to build an integrated solution as they highlight in their own conclusions, so this is my explicit goal here which attempts to leverage the insights from their findings
+They are not aiming to show an integrated workflow, rather a very useful methodology for how one could use their findings to build an integrated solution as they highlight in their own conclusions, so this is my explicit goal here which attempts to leverage the insights from their findings as they have already identified optimal ML algorithms (keeping in mind it was 2017)

-Greco C., Haden T., & Damevski K., (2018), StackInTheFlow: Behavior-Driven Recommendation System for Stack Overflow Posts.
+Greco C., Haden T., & Damevski K., (2018), [StackInTheFlow](https://github.com/vcu-swim-lab/stack-intheflow): Behavior-Driven Recommendation System for Stack Overflow Posts.
 2018 ACM/IEEE 40th International Conference on Software Engineering: Companion Proceedings

 The research paper for the SITF tool created by Damevski and his team shows a context-sensitive personalized recommender system.
 While it uses only Stack Overflow and integrates with the Stack Overflow API, it shows a finished working-in-the-field tool, integrated into a context-driven environment (for code as they were focusing on IDE and developer assistant tasks).

 ### Additional References
 Aggarwal, C., (2016), Recommender Systems (eBook)